As the chief resident of Obstetrics in Vienna in the 1840s, Ignaz Semmelweis oversaw two maternity clinics.

 - The answers you seek may not be anything you’ve ever considered before

-To learn from Semmelweis, we have to take his experience into our next challenge.
+We must take Semmelweis’ learning experience into our next challenge.
 In the end, Semmelweis used data and an open mind to identify and resolve the problem.
 Thankfully what we do isn’t life or death.
 Still, let’s all keep washing our hands.